 It is important to take time to look after yourself in the role of a carer to someone with cancer.
 The role of a support person or carer is rewarding, yet demanding at times.

 As a carer, you can access professional services and support programs to support your emotional and physical needs.
-Singapore Cancer Society can provide assistance to cancer patients and their loved ones.
+Singapore Cancer Society and 365 Cancer Prevention Society can provide assistance to cancer patients and their loved ones.